Jamal al-Din al-Afghani: Political activism

 At the age of 17 or 18 in 1856–57, Al-Afghani traveled to British India and spent several years there studying religions.
-In 1859, a British spy reported that Al-Afghani was possible Russian agent.
+In 1859, a British spy reported that Al-Afghani was a possible Russian agent.
 The British representatives reported that he wore the traditional clothes of the Nogais of Central Asia and spoke Persian, Arabic and Turkish fluently.

 After this first Indian tour, he decided to perform the Hajj.
 His first documents are dated from Fall 1865, where he mentions leaving the "revered place" (makān-i Musharraf) and arriving in Tehran around mid-December of the same year.
 In the spring of 1866, he left Iran for Afghanistan, passing through Mashhad and Herat.

 After the Indian stay, all sources have Afghānī next take a leisurely trip to Mecca, stopping at several points along the way.
 Both the standard biography and Lutfallāh's account take Afghānī's word that he entered Afghan government service before 1863, but since documents from Afghanistan show that he arrived there only in 1866, we are left with several years unaccounted for.
 The most probable supposition seems to be that he may have spent longer in India than he later said and that after going to Mecca he traveled elsewhere in the Ottoman Empire.
 When he arrived in Afghanistan in 1866 he claimed to be from Constantinople, and he might not have made this claim if he had never even seen the city, and could be caught in ignorance of it.